 New President Likely To Benefit From Stronger Growth

-Bolsonaro’s anti-establishment and anti-corruption stance were decisive for his 10 percentage point victory over former São Paulo mayor Fernando Haddad of the Workers’ Party (PT) amid myriad corruption scandals.
+Bolsonaro’s anti-establishment and anti-corruption stance was decisive for his 10 percentage-point victory over former São Paulo mayor Fernando Haddad of the Workers’ Party (PT) amid myriad corruption scandals.

-The far-right legislator’s win is part of a broader trend which swept out traditional political leaders from all levels of government.
-Although Bolsonaro’s once tiny political party, the Social Liberal Party (PSL), will now be the second largest in Brazil‘s Lower House, it also means that the new leader will face an even more fragmented legislature than his predecessors.
+The far-right legislator’s win is part of a broader trend that swept out traditional political leaders from all levels of government.
+Although Bolsonaro’s once-tiny political party, the Social Liberal Party (PSL), will now be the second largest in Brazil‘s Lower House, it also means that the new leader will face an even more fragmented legislature than his predecessors.